-Not being able to get pregnant can be a difficult time and can affect many aspects of your life.
+Not being able to get pregnant can be a difficult stage and affect many aspects of your life.

 Age and IVF

-Unfortunately, the “biological clock” is not just a myth.
-Age can be one of our worst enemies when dealing with the inability to get pregnant.
-After 35 years, the incidence of infertility increases for most women by reducing the number and quality of eggs.
-Even more rapidly, this regression occurs after 40 years.
+Unfortunately, the "biological clock" is not just a myth.
+Age can be one of our worst enemies when we are dealing with the inability to get pregnant.

-The age of the woman is less than 35 years and the absence of pregnancy within 12 months
+- The age of a woman younger than 35 years and the absence of pregnancy for 12 months

-The age of the woman is over 35 and pregnancy does not occur within 6 months
+- The age of a woman is over 35 years old and pregnancy does not occur within 6 months